Air conditioning compressor

 Lubrication of the compressor:

-When mounting a new compressor, the oil (approx. 300ml) is already in the compressor.
-When the system is turned on for the first time, the oil is absorbed throughout the system.
-If the system is subsequently emptied and then refilled, for example when replacing another part or during maintenance, the oil can be added to the refrigerant by the filling station.
-Too much oil must never get into the compressor.
-In capillary air conditioning systems, an accumulator is mounted just in front of the compressor, which constantly adjusts the oil quantity according to the quantity of refrigerant (see page on the accumulator).
+When the system is turned on for the first time, the oil is distributed throughout the system.
+If the system is later drained and then refilled, for example when replacing another part or during maintenance, the oil can be added to the refrigerant via the charging station.
+It is essential to ensure that too much oil does not enter the compressor.
+The result of too much oil in the system may be that the compressor creates a liquid hammer.
+In air conditioning systems with a capillary tube, an accumulator is mounted just before the compressor, which constantly adjusts the amount of oil to the amount of refrigerant (see the page about the accumulator).

 Magnetic coupling: